-in Rhode Island
+Rhode Island Trout Fishing

 Visit the Rhode Island Department of Environmental Management for details on Rhode Island trout stocking.

 The Rhode Island state record brook trout was caught from Wyoming Pond and the RI state record brown trout came out of Wallum Lake.
 The Pawcatuck River produced the RI state record rainbow trout.